-In Microsoft 365, SharePoint metadata is key to maintaining an efficient and organized environment.
+In Microsoft 365, SharePoint metadata is key to keeping things efficient and organized.

-Managed metadata helps to create a more ordered, user-friendly system in SharePoint environments where files are scattered across different SharePoint groups and various network drives.
+Managed metadata takes it a step further, creating a more structured, user-friendly system—even when files are scattered across SharePoint groups and network drives.

 What is SharePoint metadata and why is it important?